Scottish Labour Leader Runners and Riders

 - Once said she would “like to go back to the 1960s.”
 No relation to John.

-Yet there’s another name that keeps floating around…
+And there’s another name that keeps floating around…

 - Gordon Brown (Former Prime Minister)